syncfusion-content/uwp-docs/uwp/Calendar/Month-Navigation.md

 # Month Navigation in UWP Calendar (SfCalendar)

-Navigating between months are much simpler with touch.
+Navigating between months is much simpler with touch.
 Navigation buttons are also provided.

 ## Enabling Navigation Button